 Camden graduated from Bradley University and then worked at Caterpillar, Inc. in Peoria, IL for several years before moving to Philadelphia to attend Westminster Theological Seminary.
 He graduated with an MDiv and a PhD in Historical and Theological Studies (Systematic Theology).
 Camden was ordained and installed as pastor on April 26, 2013.
+On July 1, 2019, Hope called Camden to serve as an evangelist laboring primarily through Reformed Forum.
 Camden and his wife Erica have three sons.

 Henk has been a member of Hope since 1998 and was elected as an elder in 1999.
 He regularly leads young adult Sunday school class.
 Henk has served as the clerk of session and was co-chairman of the building committee.
 He is Director of Technical Services at Rollprint in Addison, Illinois.
 He and his wife Edith have four daughters.

 Carl joined Hope in 2017 and was ordained and installed as an elder in 2019.
 He regularly leads adult Sunday school class and men’s Bible study.
 Carl is also a licentiate in the OPC’s Presbytery of the Midwest.
 Carl is currently enrolled as an MDiv student at Mid-America Reformed Seminary in Dyer, IN.
 Before that, he worked in the IT industry for 27 years.
 Carl and his wife Linda have three adult children.